 8.3.
 Teams that are selected for Round 2 and Round 3 but do not win one of the top three awards will receive an Honourable Mention.

 9. Creative Commons License

 9.1.
-To the extent you post or upload content onto the TERMIS-EU BPC website you hereby license, and give your consent for, any and all users of the TERMIS-EU BPC website, including without limitation TERMIS-EU, to copy, reproduce, display, distribute, and make derivative works of, such content.
-You are free:
+To the extent, Teams post or upload content onto the TERMIS-EU BPC website Teams hereby license, and give consent for, any and all users of the TERMIS-EU BPC website, including without limitation for TERMIS-EU, to copy, reproduce, display, distribute, and make derivative works of, such content.